Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 Please note that some specific dermatological services, such as cosmetic procedures or elective treatments, may not be covered by AHCIP and you may require to pay out-of-pocket.

-Is there alberta health services foot care?
+Is there Alberta Health Services foot care?

 Yes, AHS offers foot care services for eligible individuals in Alberta.
 Foot care is an essential part of overall health, particularly for those with foot-related medical conditions or mobility challenges.
 AHS provides foot care services through various healthcare providers, including nurses, podiatrists, and foot care specialists.